Landtag of Saxony: Free State

 After the First World War and the German Revolution of 1918–1919, Saxony was re-established as a republic, adopting its modern title of "Free State".
-During the Weimar Republic period, Saxon politics were dominated by the Social Democratic Party (SPD), with the German National People's Party (DNVP), the Communist Party (KPD), the German People's Party (DVP), and later the Wirtschaftspartei (WP) maintaining a significant presence.
+During the Weimar Republic period, Saxon politics were dominated by the Social Democratic Party (SPD), with the German National People's Party (DNVP), the Communist Party (KPD), the German People's Party (DVP), and later the Economic Party (WP) maintaining a significant presence.
 From 1926 onward, a series of right-wing coalition governments were led successively by the small Old Social Democratic Party (ASPD), the DVP, and the DNVP.
 After the Nazi seizure of power in 1933, the government passed the "Law on the Reconstruction of the Reich" (30 January 1934) that abolished all the state Landtage.

 The Landtag was de facto re-established in the Soviet occupation zone in 1946, later becoming part of the German Democratic Republic (East Germany).
 It functioned until its abolition in 1952, during which time it was dominated by the Socialist Unity Party (SED).

 The Landtag was formally re-established again upon Germany's legal reunification on 3 October 1990.
 It was elected on 14 October, and its inaugural sitting took place on 27 October.
 Since 1990, the Christian Democratic Union (CDU) has always been the largest party; it held an absolute majority of seats until 2004.

 Electoral system

 Elections to the Landtag are conducted via mixed-member proportional representation using closed party lists.
 Voters have two votes: a "first vote" for a directly-elected representative from one of a number of single-member constituencies, and a "second vote" for a party list.
 In order to qualify for representation, a party must either gain 5% of the statewide list vote or win at least two constituencies.
-First-past-the-post voting is used for single-member constituencies, and the overall seat distribution is determined using the D'Hondt method.
+First-past-the-post voting is used for single-member constituencies, and the overall seat distribution is determined using the Saint-Laguë method.

 In the case of overhang seats, the total number of seats in the Landtag is increased from the standard 120 (60 constituency seats and 60 party list seats) until no overhang seats remain, i.e. the number of leveling seats added is equal to the original number of overhang seats.

 There is also a provision ensuring that, if a party wins an absolute majority of party votes but does not win an absolute majority of seats, an extra seat is awarded to that party at the expense of the other parties.